talkspirit/talkspirit.github.com/README.md

-# talkSpirit documentation & blog
+# talkspirit documentation & blog

 This site is powered by [Jekyll][jekyll] and [Minimal Mistakes][theme] theme.